Rush Limbaugh, the Excellence in Broadcasting Network.

 Wall Street's not been paying much attention to it.

-They were down four percent today, or overnight.
+They were down 4% today, or overnight, alone, 4% alone.

-Alone, four percent alone, uh, and you're not you you won't see it mentioned much on uh CNBC or a lot of American uh networks, but it's it's a serious problem.
+And you won't see it mentioned much on CNBC or a lot of American networks, but it's a serious problem.

-The mistakes that led to its financial crisis should serve as a warning to the governments in Washington, Sacramento, and closer to home.
+The LA Times, Greece's lessons for us, the mistakes that led to its financial crisis should serve as a warning to the governments in Washington, Sacramento, and closer to home.

-And from the story it says, like Greece, the U.S. has committed to benefits it cannot afford.
+And from the story, it says, like Greece, the U.S. has committed to benefits it cannot afford, right?

-The LA Times demanded every one of them editorially, putting pressure on politicians locally and in Sacramento to give these unending pensions and benefits, and now all of a sudden, all of a sudden it's it's unaffordable.
+The LA Times demanded every one of them, editorially putting pressure on politicians locally and in Sacramento to give these unending pensions and benefits.

 Big difference when you're in the currency game.

-And we told you yesterday government employees killed three bankers in in Athens.
+And we told you yesterday, government employees killed three bankers in Athens.

-And I would ask, uh, what world figure has been ginning up hatred for bankers.
+And I would ask, what world figure has been ginning up hatred for bankers?

 Angela Merkel is warning that the crisis in Greece is leaving the European Union future in balance.